vicharanashala/annam-vision-model/Vishnukant_Awasthi/daily_updates.md

 ## 03/03/2026
 Experimented further with the DINOv2 small model to improve performance.
 First, fine-tuned the model by unfreezing the last 2 transformer blocks, which gave the validation accuracy of 89% and testing accuracy of around 90.5%.
 After that, tried unfreezing the last 4 blocks to see if deeper fine-tuning would improve performance.
 Got the validation accuracy of 89% and testing accuracy of 88.4%.
 So, unfreezing the last 2 blocks gives better results than unfreezing 4 blocks.

+## 05/03/2026
+Trained the model with Weight random sampler and also changed loss from cross entropy to focal loss for handling class imbalance and better accuracy using DINOv2 small.
+Completed the training using weighted random sampler and got the testing accuracy of 86%.
+Also collected real world images from different websites to increase the test dataset size.
+Increased the number of images from 95 to 179.
+Training the DINOv2 small with 5 folds cross validation.
+Completed the code setup and started training.
+Completed training on 4 folds of cross validation.
+Also tested on new test dataset it's giving 89% accuracy on 179 test images.